anav5704/CS000/src/content/team/team-workflow.md

 These are the people that will `fork` and `clone` the assignment repo.
 They will get their own copy of the main assignment code that is still linked to the original repo.

 If you decide to be a contributor, your main role will be to `sync` your forked repo with the original repo.
 Along with this, you will need to `pull` the latest code from the original repo.
 After adding features, you will have to create a `pull request` to add your code to the main repo.

-# Merge Conflicts

-`Merge conflicts` are when two people change the same line of code.
-Git won't know which version of the code to keep.
-Dealing with `merge conflicts` is a pain in the ass.
-Do whatever you can to avoid them.

-Plan and assign features amongst your group members before starting.
-If everyone has specific things to work on, it is less likely that `merge conflicts` will occur.

-`Sync`, `Pull`, and `Merge` at regular intervals (daily).
-If everyone is working on the updated verson of the code, it is less likely that `merge conflicts` will occur.